Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 How we identify these risks

-To evaluate a company’s climate-related risks and opportunities, and to prepare for these conversations with management, we review company disclosures and note adherence to the Task Force on Climate-Related Financial Disclosures (TCFD).
-We also review data from third-party providers such as Sustainalytics, ISS, MSCI and RepRisk, which provides us with a company’s historical carbon intensity, absolute scope 1 and scope 2 emissions, and the significance of recent events.
-We use these findings to enhance our engagement meetings.
+To evaluate a company’s climate-related risks and opportunities and to prepare for these conversations with management, we review company disclosures and note the adherence to the Task Force on Climate-Related Financial Disclosures (TCFD).
+We also review data from third-party providers such as ISS and MSCI to provide us with a company’s historical carbon intensity and scope 1 and scope 2 emissions.
+Additionally, we use Sustainalytics and RepRisk, among others, to alert us of significant recent events and controversies.
+These findings are used to augment our engagement with companies.

-We do not, at this stage, conduct separate scenario analyses as it relies heavily on unknowable assumptions, particularly around Scope 3 emissions, and detracts from our focus on genuine and immediate emissions reductions.
+We do not, at this stage, conduct separate scenario analyses as it relies heavily on unknowable assumptions, particularly around scope 3 emissions.

 How we manage these risks